MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 If you're an administrator, you can use the following diagnostic tool to validate that an Auto attendant is able to receive calls:

-1. Select **Run Tests** which will populate the diagnostic in the Microsoft 365 Admin Center.
+1. Select **Run Tests**, which populates the diagnostic in the Microsoft 365 Admin Center.

    > [!div class="nextstepaction"]
    > [Run Tests: Teams Auto Attendant](https://aka.ms/TeamsAADiag)

 1. In the Run diagnostic pane, enter the Resource Account in the **Username or Email** field, and then select **Run Tests**.

-1. The tests will identify tenant, policy, or resource account configurations that are preventing the Auto attendant from receiving calls and will also provide steps to fix any problems identified.
+1. The tests identify tenant, policy, or resource account configurations that are preventing the Auto attendant from receiving calls and also provide steps to fix any problems identified.

 ## Related articles